reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_06.md

 ## Lab Overview

+In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
+They can then be used in Data Pipelines to ingest data into a lakehouse or other analytical store, or to define a dataset for a Power BI report.

 In this lab, we will delve into the realm of data transformation and ingestion using Microsoft Fabric!
 In this practical session, you will navigate the process of creating a Dataflow (Gen2), a powerful tool for orchestrating extract, transform, and load (ETL) processes seamlessly.

 ## Lab Objectives